Click the link to download the call for papers, or see below for the full text.

 Please include a statement of approximately 150 words on your proposal explaining your reasons for why you would like to be considered for one of these bursaries.

-The events will take place at 50 George Square in Edinburgh.
+The events will take place at the Old Medical School at the University of Edinburgh.

 Safe Space Policy